otrv4/otrv4/otrv4.md

 To create a user profile, assemble:

-1. User's Cramer-Shoup long term public key.
+1. User's ElGamal long term public key.
 2. Versions: a string corresponding to the user's supported OTR versions.
    A user profile can advertise multiple OTR versions.
 The format is described under the section [Establishing Versions](#establishing-versions) below.
 3. Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds).
-4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile excluding the signature itself.
+4. ????: Profile Signature: One of the ElGamal secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile excluding the signature itself.
 The size of the signature is 112 bytes.
 It is created using the [Ed448 signature algorithm](#user-profile-signature).